Nature-Based Early Childhood Education

 the work, not the résumé.

-Our approach is grounded in Forest School pedagogy, early childhood development science, and years of hands-on facilitation with children ages 2–5 on the barrier islands of the southeastern coast.
+Our approach is grounded in Forest School pedagogy, early childhood development science, and years of hands-on facilitation with children ages 2–5 in the field.

 7